denten-books/plain-text/0-intro.md

 of technological structure endow the creation with an anticipated *telos*" [@winner_autonomous_1978, 280].

-[^ln-spam] For example, in 2004 researchers estimated that spam mail makes up 40%-80% of the total email volume @cournane_analysis_2004.
+[^ln-spam]: For example, in 2004 researchers estimated that spam mail makes up 40%-80% of the total email volume @cournane_analysis_2004.

 [^ln-bernard]: On Bernard see @petit_claude_1987 and @sattar_aesthetics_2013.